trace-io/grafi/README.md

  🚧   parcel-bundler     1.11.0
 ```

-- grafi -a or grafi --analsyis
+- grafi -a or grafi --analysis

 ```
 [Grafi info] Analyzed (6) packages